jjhughes1969/shoes_inventory/README.md

 ![Screenshot 2023-02-03 at 14 09 25](https://user-images.githubusercontent.com/124285490/216624168-3467c4d3-e8a1-4d7c-b415-d96a56acfde8.png)

 Selecting option 1 allows you to add a new shoe to the inventory.
-Please note in particular the format for the SKU number which must be entered correctly.
+The Product Code SKU number has to be in the correct format (SKU plus 5 digits), so the user is only prompted for a number up to 5 digits, and then the program automatically fills the rest of the Product Code.

 ![Screenshot 2023-02-03 at 14 10 51](https://user-images.githubusercontent.com/124285490/216624627-dabadb62-48cb-403f-b517-48664ddfb793.png)